 Can we use ADEConnect’s Postsecondary Enrollment Report for this indicator?
 Per ADE—The report in ADEConnect can be used, but keep in mind it is not a static file and may change over time.
 This data has also not been updated recently and may not reflect current enrollment data.

-What do I do if I serve high school grades but don’t graduate students?
+What do I do if I serve high school grades but don’t graduate students/don’t currently have any Seniors?
 Do I miss out on these points?
 If you do not graduate students, you will not be eligible for the CCRI points.
+See the business rules document to see which model will be used for your school if you do not serve grade 12.
+The business rules document is available under the “A-F School Accountability” on the State Board of Education website.
 Your school will be rated out of 80 points assuming you meet the minimum n-count for all other indicators.
 However, if you are not graduating students you will not meet the Graduation Rate indicator either and your school will not be eligible for 80 points and will not be rated this year.

 What are the ABOR 16 credit requirements?
 The 16 program of study requirements are 4 high school credits in English, 4 high school credits in college preparatory mathematics (including Algebra I and II, Geometry, and culminating in 1 credit of advanced mathematics for which Algebra II is a prerequisite), 3 high school credits in Laboratory Science courses, 2 high school credits in the same Foreign Language, 2 high school credits in Social Science courses, and 1 high school credit in Fine Arts or Career or Technical education.